news

 What exactly changed in FDA regulation in January 2026?

-The FDA published guidance on January 6, 2026, that reduces oversight of clinical decision support software and wearable devices.
-Now, tools that offer a single diagnostic recommendation can enter the market without pre-review if they meet non-medical software criteria.
-The 'general wellness' category was also expanded to include wearables that estimate physiological parameters like blood pressure or glucose.
+The FDA published guidance on January 6, 2026 reducing oversight of clinical decision support software and wearable devices.
+Now, tools offering a single diagnostic recommendation can enter the market without premarket review if they meet non-medical software criteria.
+The 'general wellness' category was also expanded to include wearables estimating physiological parameters like blood pressure or glucose.

-Why is it a problem that 95% of AI devices don't report adverse events?
+Why is it problematic that 95% of AI devices don't report adverse events?

-It means effective post-market surveillance doesn't exist.
-The FDA approves devices based on pre-market data but depends on subsequent reports to detect problems in real-world use.
+It means there's no effective post-market surveillance.
+The FDA approves devices based on premarket data but relies on subsequent reports to detect real-world problems.
 If 95% of devices never report failures, it's impossible to know if they're working correctly in hospitals or causing silent harm.

 How does this affect Epic Systems and Oracle Health (Cerner)?

-Epic and Cerner already invested millions in passing FDA compliance processes for their EHR systems.
-Now they compete against startups that can launch AI tools without those costs or scrutiny.
-This creates regulatory arbitrage: incumbents carry legal liability their competitors avoid.
+Epic and Cerner already invested millions in FDA compliance processes for their EHR systems.
+They now compete against startups that can launch AI tools without those costs or scrutiny.
+This creates regulatory arbitrage: incumbents carry legal liability that their competitors avoid.

 What is racial bias in medical AI algorithms?

-AI algorithms trained on historical data inherit the biases of that data.
-In ChatGPT's documented case, Black patients with identical symptoms to white patients received HIV and syphilis higher in the differential diagnosis.
-This reflects historical disparities in medical care, but without FDA oversight, these biases aren't audited or corrected.
+AI algorithms trained on historical data inherit the biases in that data.
+In the documented ChatGPT case, Black patients with identical symptoms to white patients received HIV and syphilis higher in the differential diagnosis.
+This reflects historical healthcare disparities, but without FDA oversight, these biases aren't audited or corrected.

-Can I trust wearables that estimate glucose or blood pressure without FDA approval?
+Can I trust wearables estimating glucose or blood pressure without FDA approval?

-It depends on use.
+It depends on usage.
 If you use them as a general wellness reference, risk is low.
-But if you make medical decisions (adjust insulin, change blood pressure medication) based on readings from a clinically unvalidated device, risk increases significantly.
+But if you make medical decisions (adjusting insulin, changing blood pressure medication) based on readings from a device not clinically validated, risk increases significantly.
 The FDA no longer requires these devices to demonstrate clinical accuracy if sold as 'general wellness.'

 Sources & References (6)